karam-mustafa/apis-generator/README.md

 What this package build ?
 -------------------------
 this package auto build :
-- Model : with fillable.
+- Model : with fill fillable proerties based to what you insert.
 - Request : with validations rules.
-- Controller : with full crud based on base controller.
+- Controller : with full crud process based on base controller.
-- Resource : to get resources data.
+- Resource : to get resources data from model.
 - Migration : with auto generate for your database columns.

 Features